 - 1. The recommendation of the GSA Committee on Financial Problems of Medical Students that the GSA support a position of a separate health professions financial aid program was transmitted informally to the federal aid administrators and was accepted by them. - 2.
 The recommendation of the GSA Committee on Research on Student Affairs that the AAMC sponsor a national Institute on the Assessment of Student Performance was transmitted to the AAMC Executive Council which recognized the importance of the topic but deferred action because of divided opinion as to the value of such a national institute at this time. - 3.
-The following recommendations of the GSA Committee on Student Aspects of International Medical Education are being carried out by AAMC staff wherever feasible: (a) that the study of the experience of U.S. schools in sending medical students abroad for short periods of study be continued and expanded; (b) that the AAMC gather information regarding educational opportunities abroad for medical students, and that this information be published and - † This section also includes activities of the GSA Steering Committee, since these 2 committees met jointly throughout the year.

-disseminated for use by the medical schools; (c) that ways be sought to use the resources and good offices of the AAMC to facilitate arrangements for experience in the U.S. for exchange medical students from other countries; and (d) that the AAMC work to facilitate liaison with U.S. student organizations whose aim is international cooperation and exchange.
+The following recommendations of the GSA Committee on Student Aspects of International Medical Education are being carried out by AAMC staff wherever feasible: (a) that the study of the experience of U. S. schools in sending medical students abroad for short periods of study be continued and expanded; (b) that the AAMC gather information regarding educational opportunities abroad for medical students, and that this information be published and disseminated for use by the medical schools; (c) that ways be sought to use the resources and good offices of the AAMC to facilitate arrangements for experience in the U. S. for exchange medical students from other countries; and (d) that the AAMC work to facilitate liaison with U. S. student organizations whose aim is international cooperation and exchange. - 4.
+The recommendation of the GSA Committee on Communication with Student Organizations for cooperation with the Student American Medical Association (SAMA) in studying student participation in curriculum planning and evaluation has been implemented. - 5.
+The recommendation of the GSA Committee on Medical Student Records that a pilot study be authorized on a Centralized Application and Transcript Service, with the study design to be approved by the Steering Committee of the GSA before implementation, was transmitted to the AAMC Executive Council.
+This body authorized the GSA to proceed with the development of a definitive proposal for a Pilot Study and Demonstration Project and such a proposal was prepared and subsequently approved by the GSA Steering Committee.
+The pilot study is now being conducted in 7 medical schools.